-New claims against ex Miami congressman hired by Venezuela
+New claims against ex-Miami congressman hired by Venezuela

 The filing also alleges that other payments, deducted as expenses by Interamerican, were in reality moved between accounts controlled by Rivera.
 The new filings allege that Rivera’s own accountant testified in a deposition after meeting with criminal investigators from the Internal Revenue Service that he believed his client had committed tax fraud.

 The consulting contract had all the hallmarks of a sham, according to PDV USA.
-Rivera’s Interamerican made just $9,500 in the year prior to signing the multi-million deal.
+Rivera’s Interamerican made just $9,500 in the year prior to signing the multimillion-dollar deal.

 The lawsuit claims the company then controlled by Maduro loyalists hired Interamerican out of the blue, without due diligence, and that Rivera never met in person with anyone from Citgo or PDV USA while supposedly working on its behalf.
 Instead, he filed two “deficient and incoherent” progress reports of the seven he was required to submit.